richardw347/STRP_V2/README.md

 STRP is an experimental theorem prover for Propositional Linear Time Temporal Logic based on the Simplified Temporal Resolution calculus.

+### Publication and Benchmarks

+Full details can be found in this [research paper](http://cgi.csc.liv.ac.uk/~rmw/cade13.pdf) and all the benchmarks used can be downloaded from [here](http://cgi.csc.liv.ac.uk/~rmw/benchmarks.zip).

 ### Source Installation

 ```sh